Princess Ruth Keʻelikōlani Middle School

-Princess Ruth Keʻelikōlani Middle School (formerly Central Grammar School, Central Intermediate School, and Central Middle School) is a school of the Hawaii Department of Education that occupies a historic building in Honolulu, Hawaiʻi, built on the grounds of Keoua Hale, the former palace of Princess Ruth Keʻelikōlani of Hawaiʻi.
+Princess Ruth Keʻelikōlani Middle School, shortened as Ke‘elikōlani Middle School (formerly known as Central Middle School, Central Intermediate School, Central Grammar School, and Ke‘elikōlani School) is a co-ed, middle school of the Hawaii Department of Education that occupies a historic building in Honolulu, Hawaiʻi, built on the grounds of Keōua Hale, the former palace of Princess Ruth Keʻelikōlani of Hawaiʻi.

 History

-A large palace for Princess Ruth Keʻelikōlani was built on this site in 1878.
+A large palace for Princess Ruth Keʻelikōlani, known as Keoua Hale was built on this site in 1878.
 After she died in 1883, her estate passed to her first cousin, Bernice Pauahi Bishop, who died in 1884.
-The palace, named Keoua Hale, was sold to the government to be used for educational purposes.
-In 1895, Honolulu High School (formerly Fort Street English Day School) classes were held there until 1907, when the school was renamed McKinley High School and relocated to a new building facing Thomas Square (later renamed Linekona School).
-Central Grammar School then took its place.
+Later, the palace was sold to the government to be used for educational purposes.
+In 1895, Honolulu High School (formerly Fort Street English Day School) classes were held there until 1907, when the school was renamed McKinley High School and relocated to a new building facing Thomas Square.
+(That building later housed the Linekona School and is now the Honolulu Museum of Art School).
+Central Grammar School then took McKinley's old place in Keʻelikōlani's former palace.

 In 1920, Central Grammar School was designated a forerunner of what would become the "English Standard" type of public school.
 Soon thereafter, English-language exams were required for entrance.
 Plans for a new building were commissioned to accommodate the rapid growth of students going on to secondary schools during the booming 1920s.
 The palace was demolished, and the makai wing of the new building opened in 1925.
-(One can still see the name "Keelikolani School" engraved over the first-story windows on that side.)
+The school was originally named Keʻelikōlani School, but was renamed Central Grammar School in 1927 after it became too difficult for others to pronounce (One can still see the name "Keelikolani School" engraved over the first-story windows on that side.)
 After the other two wings were completed in 1927, Central Grammar School became Central Junior High School, one of only six public secondary schools in Honolulu at the time.
 In 1932, all junior high schools were renamed intermediate schools.

 2021 name change

 In 2021, Central Middle School was renamed to Princess Ruth Keʻelikōlani Middle School in honor of Keʻelikōlani.
 The effort to change the name began in 2019, and the change was approved by the Board of Education in September 2021.
+The renaming celebration took place on February 9, 2022.

+Academics

+As of the 2024-2025 school year, students are required to take core classes for each grade in English, mathematics, social studies, and science.
+For English, the Wonders Reading workshop is used for grade six, while the Amplify curriculum is used for grades seven and eight.
+Mathematics courses use the i-Ready software for implementation.

+The school also requires advisory and Social Emotional Learning (SEL) classes.
+For electives, the school offers a variety of courses, including band, orchestra, and physical education.